PGCE Secondary: Modern Foreign Languages specialism

 Applicants should have a degree with French, German or Spanish as a major component.
 The ability to offer a second language is essential.
 We also welcome applications from native speakers of these languages who have a degree in another subject.
 At interview, candidates will be required to demonstrate their spoken and written skills in the languages they are offering.

-If you have specific questions about the course or your suitability for it, please email the subject leader, Elodie Barnbrooke.
+If you have specific questions about the course or your suitability for it, please email the subject leaders, Elodie Barnbrooke or Nicholas Power.

 For general information please contact the Enquiries Office on 020 8392 3232.